 Economic Outlook

-May 2026
+July 2026

-Overview: Growth Continues, But Downside Risks Are Mounting
+Overview: Growth Continues, but Downside Risks Are Mounting

 Economic Growth: Positive but Increasingly Fragile

-President of Key Institutional Bank
+President of Key Commercial Bank

 Labor Market: Cooling Without Collapse

 The labor market is cooling unevenly, with payroll growth volatile, participation drifting lower, and hiring expectations softening — but no broad-based layoffs or collapse in employment.
 AI-driven restructuring is becoming a more visible labor headwind, as firms curb future hiring needs and reallocate spending toward automation and productivity investments.
+At the same time, AI adoption continues to create strategic uncertainty as companies evaluate how best to balance technology investments with workforce needs.

 Monetary Policy: Limited Flexibility, Prolonged Hold